amjadmajid/lightMeUp/README.md

 This project is about controlling the amount of light in a room.
-It uses an Android smartphone to sense the light and try first to open/close curtains to meet users' desires and if the light level is not enough it will light up bulbs
+It uses an Android smartphone to sense the light and try first to open/close curtains to meet users' desires and if the light level is not enough it will light up bulbs.

+!!
+Currently only the Android part is provided !!

 This is a link (https://www.youtube.com/watch?v=n1OhaQK9uhA) to a demo.